BalLab/streamzero-site/content/en/docs/fx/architecture-overview.md

 Each **Event** consists of what may be simplified as Headers and Payload.
 The headers indicate the type of event and other attributes.
 Whereas the payload are the attributes or parameters that are sent out by Services in order to either provide information about their state or for usage by downstream Services.

 The **FX Router(s)** is listening on the stream of Events passing through Kafka.
-Based on the configuration of the platform which is managed in the **StreamZero Manager UI** the Router decides if a Service requires to be executed based on the Event contents.
+Based on the configuration of the platform which is managed in the **StreamZero Management UI** the Router decides if a Service requires to be executed based on the Event contents.
 On finding a configured Handler the gateway sends a message to the Executor and informs it of which packages or scripts are required to be run.

-The **FX Executor(s)** downloads the Service from the **Minio** storage and executes the **Service**.
-The Service may use any Python module that is embedded in the Executor and also use **Consul** for storing its configurations.
+The **FX Executor(s)** executes the **Service**.
+The Service may use any Python module that is embedded in the Executor and also uses the platform internal configuration management database(at present Consul) for storing its configurations.
 The Executor sends a series of Events on Service execution.
 These are once again processed by the FX Router.

 ![image-20211024084807506](/images/image-20211024084807506.png)

 The FX Executor provides infrastructure which tracks logs, maintains record of service metrics and operational data.
 The Operational information is first sent to appropriate Kafka Topics from where they are picked up by Ops-Data Sinks whose role it is to store data within **Elasticsearch** and in some cases also filter the data for the purpose of alerting or anomaly tracking.
-All operational data may be viewed and queried through tools such as **Kibana** and is also viewable on the **FX Manager UI**.
+All operational data may be viewed and queried through tools such as **Kibana** and is also viewable on the **FX Management UI**.